jason3067812/Customized_DeepStream/README.md

 ## Introduction

-Generating a Deepstream pipeline is roughly divided into four parts:
+Generating a Deepstream pipeline is roughly divided into four parts: <br>
 1.
-2.
-3.

 ## Usage